 Create A Community of Acceptance and Respect on Your Campus

-Special Olympics College connects college students and individuals with intellectual disabilities through shared experiences.
+Special Olympics college programs connect college students and individuals with intellectual disabilities through shared experiences.
 Together, college students and Special Olympics athletes can work together to build accepting campus communities and build friendships that help lead the social inclusion movement of Special Olympics.

-If you are an active Special Olympics College and do not see your school on the map, or you see out of date information, please fill out this information form.
+If you are an active Special Olympics College Club or college program and do not see your school on the map, or you see out of date information, please fill out this information form.

 How To Get Involved on Campus

 Special Olympics College Clubs function as an official student organization on campus and are led by students with and without intellectual disabilities.
 Many clubs also allow Special Olympics athletes from the community to participate as athlete leaders.
 Members of Special Olympics College Clubs gain experiences participating in Unified Sports and hosting Special Olympics events, thus creating opportunities for meaningful inclusion of people with and without intellectual disabilities in the campus community.